 Activity booklets that guide visitors on a hike are available at the trailhead and by clicking on the button below.

 The half-mile loop starts behind the Writing Center at 4210 Juddville Road and, with activities, takes about an hour to walk and write.
 No reservations necessary.
-The Writing Center building is open to the public by reservation Monday through Thursday 10 am - 3 pm.
+The Writing Center building is open to the public Wednesday - Monday 9 am - 3 pm.
 Restroom facilities for hikers only available during open hours.

 Visit Us On Social Media